Destinations Greece The Ionian Islands

 Slow afternoon

-boutique-shopping on Kapodistriou (the local kumquat-liqueur shops, the Ionian-art galleries), drinks rooftop at Cavalieri.
+boutique-shopping on Kapodistriou (the kumquat-liqueur shops, the Ionian-art galleries), then rooftop drinks at Cavalieri.

 21:00p.m.